What is the Full Form of OTP?

 OTPs, particularly TOTPs, are increasingly used as part of a two-factor authentication system, which works as follows:

-- The user is first required to enter his user ID/e-mail ID/mobile number and password.
+- The user must first enter his user ID/e-mail ID/mobile number and password.

-- The credentials so entered are first approved by the system, post which an OTP is sent to the registered e-mail ID or mobile number.
+- The system first approves the entered credentials and sends an OTP to the registered e-mail ID or mobile number.

 - The user then inputs the OTP received in the system.

-- Upon verification of the OTP entered, the system completes approves and completes the transaction.
+- Upon verification of the OTP entered, the system approves and completes the transaction.

-Thus, the transaction is authenticated first by the static password set by the user, and secondly by the OTP generated by the system, serving as an additional layer of security.
+Thus, the static password set by the user authenticates the transaction initially, and the system-generated OTP serves as an additional layer of security for further authentication.

 Methods of Delivering OTP